Isaac Paredes Player Props: Rays vs. Athletics

-The Tampa Bay Rays, including Isaac Paredes (.161 batting average in his past 10 games), take on starter Hogan Harris and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+The Tampa Bay Rays, including Isaac Paredes (.167 batting average in his past 10 games), take on starter Luis Medina and the Oakland Athletics at Oakland-Alameda County Coliseum, Wednesday at 9:40 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Athletics.
+He had a hitless showing in his most recent game (0-for-3) against the Athletics.

 Isaac Paredes Game Info & Props vs. the Athletics